 So all of this rapture talk hits me on a personal level.
 It reminds me of the uncertainty of my childhood.
 I mean, it’s hard to really grow as a person when you’re scared all the time.
 It also reminds me that there are a lot of people looking forward to being swept away from all of this hardship here on earth.
 In that regard, belief in the rapture is the perfect antidote to the hopelessness that is sometimes felt when big things are beyond our control. –We don’t have to worry ourselves with these wars, they’re all a part of the plan.– or – This world is just our temporary home, any damage we might cause won’t matter in the long run.–

 So I guess I would be able to laugh about all of the rapture talk if not so many people (people who vote, people who get elected) believed in it.
-To them it’s more real and of bigger concern than climate change, or world hunger, or equal rights.
-And in that regard the idea of the rapture scares me as much now as it did when I was a little girl.
+To them it’s more real and of bigger concern than climate change, or crippling inequality, or social justice.
+And in that regard, the idea of the rapture scares me as much now as it did when I was a little girl.